Something Wild: Ouch! What just stung me?

 How can we co-exist with wasps and hornets?

-“The number one mistake people make is messing with active nests — people try to knock them down or spray them with insecticide.
-This is toxic to the environment and ignores their ecological role,” says Anderson.
+“The number one mistake people make is messing with active nests," Anderson says.
+"People try to knock them down or spray them with insecticide.
+This is toxic to the environment and ignores their ecological role."

 If a wasp nest is near your door or in a place that is making it impossible to co-exist, contact an exterminator.
 Anderson recommends, if at all possible, to tolerate the nest until winter, when you can safely knock it down and marvel at the intricate architecture created by the wasp.